Hannajd/debs-2020-challenge-manager/README.md

 `Additional variables` can be set in [main docker-compose file](./docker-compose-manager.yml)

-  MANAGER_SLEEP_TIME, API endpoint, and default API routes that are queried.
+  EXECUTION_FREQUENCY_SECONDS, controller endpoint URI, and default controller API routes that are queried.

-  `Important!` make sure API endpoint is set correctly.
+  `Important!` make sure the controller URI is set correctly.

 <br>
 Run with: